ros-tooling/community/README.md

 # ROS 2 Tooling Working Group

-The Tooling Working Group's mission is to provide ROS2 users with simple, robust and easy to use tools for recording, debugging, visualization and introspection.
+The Tooling Working Group's mission is to provide ROS 2 users with simple, robust and easy to use tools for recording, debugging, visualization and introspection.

 This document defines the scope and governance of the ROS 2 Tooling Working Group.